48productions/Perpetual-Free-Credits-PCB/README.md

 ### To Install:
  - Identify the positive and negative wires that power the coin blocker, using either a multimeter or the game's schematics.
  - Power off the game and disconnect the coin blocker.
 Connect the coin blocker wires to the power input terminals on the PFC board.
-   - Connect positive to the red terminal on the board, negative to white. __Reversing the two may damage the PFC board.__
+   - Connect positive to the red power terminal on the board, negative to white. __Reversing the two may damage the PFC board.__
- - Attach the wires going to the coin switch itself to the coin output terminals on the PFC board.
+ - Attach the wires going to the coin switch itself to the "Coin Out" terminals on the PFC board.
    - Like the coin blocker, connect negative (usually black) to white, positive to red.
 Reversing the two shouldn't damage anything, but the board will not function.